 With cybersecurity threats continually on the rise, now’s the time to stay alert.
-As part of National Cybersecurity Awareness Month, we offer these resources to prepare your firm and your people.
+We offer a number of resources that can help prepare your firm and your people.

 It was a textbook case of a firm and its staff doing exactly what was needed to keep data and assets safe.

 When Optivest Wealth Management’s Ashlee Enzensperger got an urgent email from a client requesting a wire transfer for over $200,000 to purchase an investment property, she knew something was off.
 For one, there was the period at the end of the client’s name.
 Then, there was the “sent from my iPad” signoff—something she had never seen from this client.

 Looking closer, she noticed the wire instructions were for a Michigan LLC and a Minnesota bank account, neither of which the client had ever used before.
 When Enzensperger continued to follow her firm’s verification policy and requested a verbal authorization, the supposed client wrote back to say they were traveling and couldn’t call—another red flag.
 When a call finally came in, caller ID showed the client’s previous home phone number, which was no longer valid.
 Enzensperger had all the evidence needed to know she was dealing with a fraudster.

 Scams like the one Optivest experienced are not unique.
 What is unusual, however, is the level of ownership this employee took to verify that she was dealing with her actual client.